 DAY 4: Why Does This Seem So Familiar?

 There are certain images in our national consciousness that just seem like something we all should know.
 The iconic figures striving to raise the American flag in battle.
 A young soldier making precise steps as he faithfully stands guard.
 White markers stretched across green hills in heartbreakingly long, tidy rows.

 A visit to Arlington National Cemetery makes it all very real, with stories of sacrifice, honor and steadfast resolve.
 In this one historic place, generations of the nation’s fallen are honored, the Tomb of the Unknown Soldier is guarded without ceasing and the Eternal Flame burns at the gravesite of President John F. Kennedy.
 The nearby Marine Corps War Memorial captures the dramatic Iwo Jima moment we all recognize.

-Take advantage of the spectacular views of the D.C. skyline while you’re in Arlington’s Rosslyn district, where you can raise a pint to history at Heavy Seas Alehouse.
-Check out the gourmet brews at Caffe Aficionado and explore Arlington’s public art offerings, including performances at the Signature Theatre.
+Take advantage of the spectacular views of the D.C. skyline while you’re in Arlington’s Rosslyn district, where you can raise a pint to history at The Observation Deck at CEB Tower, where in addition to panoramic views at the highest point inside the Beltway, you can also toast the day at the View champagne lounge.
+Explore Arlington’s public art offerings, including performances at the Signature Theatre.

 DAY 5: Is Cobblestone Cosmopolitan a Thing?

 Maybe it’s the unexpected pairing that makes Alexandria so extraordinary, from acclaimed dining to compelling history and dynamic arts.
 Old Town Alexandria hums with a cosmopolitan vibe that’s lasted centuries – along with the 18th and 19th century architecture and cobblestone streets still intact from its days as George Washington’s hometown.
 A stroll down King Street offers boutique shopping and numerous ways to enjoy the city’s food culture.